jmuthialu/ChatApp/README.md

 - Firebase Authentication to login users.
 - MessageKit to render chat style UI.

+## Dev Tools
+- Xcode 12.3
+- Swift 5.3.2
+- Cocoapod 1.10.0

 ## Firebase Configuration
 - Create a Firebase project in Firebase portal.
-- Create an iOS App and associate to this project.
+- Create an iOS App for this project.
-- Drag the GoogleService-Info.plist and add to the iOS project.
+- Download GoogleService-Info.plist from Firebase portal and add to the iOS project.
 - Allow anonymous authentication in Firebase.
 - Provision Cloud Firestore and Storage.